 - Prescription loss or theft

 - Selling prescriptions

 - Using pain medications to treat other symptoms

 Prescribers and dispensers can take several precautions to avoid drug diversion.
 Some approaches include:

-- Communication among providers and pharmacies to avoid "doctor shopping"
+- Communication among providers and pharmacies to prevent "prescriber shopping"